MicrosoftDocs/msteams-docs/msteams-platform/toolkit/TeamsFx-collaboration.md

 Collaborator added to your project will not receive any notification.
 Project owner needs to notify collaborator offline.

 > [!NOTE]
 > Azure related permissions should be set manually by Azure subscription administrator on Azure portal.
-Azure account should have contributor role for the subscription so that developers can work together to provision and deploy TeamsFx project.
+Azure account should have contributor role for the subscription so that developers can work together to provision, and deploy TeamsFx project.

 ## See also